Tijuana International Airport: Cross Border Xpress CBX

 The Cross Border Xpress (CBX) is a 4200 m2 terminal located in southern San Diego, California, adjacent to the Mexican border, serving approximately one-third of Tijuana Airport's passengers.
 It uniquely positions Tijuana Airport as a geographically binational airport.
 The CBX comprises a terminal building physically located on U.S. soil, adjacent to the border, and a 120 m bridge across the border connecting to the Mexican immigration and customs facilities at Tijuana Airport.
 It facilitates direct access for U.S. passengers to Tijuana Airport and provides Mexican and international carriers with direct entry to the U.S. market.

 The building serves departure and arrival facilities.
 Departing passengers enter the CBX terminal on the U.S. side, cross the pedestrian bridge into Mexico, clear immigration and customs, and proceed to the departure concourses.
 Passengers arriving in Tijuana access the bridge from the baggage claim area and walk across into U.S. customs and immigration facilities at the CBX terminal.

 The building's design is the work of the late Mexican architect Ricardo Legorreta.
-Its central courtyard, functioning as the primary circulation node, is a purple patio with an ash tree and a reflecting pool, referencing vernacular Mexican architecture.
+Its central courtyard, functioning as the primary circulation node, is a purple patio with an ash tree and a reflecting pool, referencing Mexican architecture.
 The arrivals hall features car rental facilities, bus agencies, and a snack bar.

 The concept of a cross-border terminal was initially proposed in the 1960s as part of a broader plan to modernize Mexico's airports.
 Despite multiple developments and setbacks, construction commenced in 2013.
 With an initial estimated cost of US$78 million and a final completion cost of US$120 million, it officially opened on December 9, 2015.
 Building E, which houses the terminal's parking facilities, was restructured to support the bridge.
 The project received accolades for its design and innovation and has undergone renovations and additions, including expanded restrooms and a new duty-free zone completed in 2020.